 The mysterious Plain of Jars lies a full day's drive south from Luang Prabang.
 Certainly one of Laos’ best kept treasures due to its remoteness, this megalithic site is yet to be fully explained by archaeologists, and spreads for miles over the Xhiangkhoang Plateau near Phonsavan.

 To the south of Luang Prabang is Vang Vieng.
-Up until recently the town was somewhat overrun by the 18-25 year old backpacker brigade living it up on the river banks all day.
-However, following a government clampdown, the visitor focus has happily returned to Vang Vieng’s extraordinary natural setting and the opportunities for great caving, kayaing and trekking.
+Having repelled an invasion by the backpacker brigade in the late 20th century, Vang Vieng's authorities have happily returned the visitor focus to the region's extraordinary natural setting, and opportunities for great caving, kayaing and trekking.

-Most people travelling to the far south of Laos will then board a flight to Pakse (you can also fly directly from Luang Prabang or Vientiane) with only the more intrepid travelling by road, passing through Savannakhet and visiting such sites as the recently discovered 'Buddha caves'.
+Most people travelling to the far south of Laos will board a flight to Pakse (you can also fly directly from Luang Prabang or Vientiane) with only the more intrepid travelling by road, passing through Savannakhet and visiting such sites as the recently discovered 'Buddha caves'.
 Pakse is considered the gateway to southern Laos, an area that has only recently come onto the tourist map.
-The list of highlights is long and impressive, ranging from Si Phan Done, or the 4000 Islands to Wat Phou and Champasak and lying further east Tad Lo and the Bolaven Plateau.
-In our opinion to make the journey worthwhile you need to allow three of four days in this southern region staying at such gems as La Folie or the Kingfisher Eco Lodge (or both!) .
+The list of highlights is long and impressive, ranging from Si Phan Don, aka the 4000 Islands, to Wat Phou and Champasak and lying further east Tad Lo and the Bolaven Plateau.